The Man from Snowy River (poem): "The Man"

 Corryong, a small town on the western side of the range, claims stockman Jack Riley (1841–1914) as the inspiration for the character, and like many other towns in the region uses the image of the character as part of the marketing to tourists.
-Riley was a hermit stockman employed by John Pierce of Greg Greg Station at Corryong to run cattle at "Tom Groggin" 60 km upriver from Khancoban, New South Wales.
+Riley was a hermit stockman employed by John Pierce of Greg Greg Station at Corryong to run cattle at "Tom Groggin", 60 km upriver from Khancoban, New South Wales.
 Paterson is said (by Corryong legend) to have met Riley on at least two occasions.

-The inspiration for "The Man" was claimed by Banjo himself to be not one person but a number of people, one of which was Owen Cummins.
-Cummins was born to Michael Cummins of Duniry, Ireland - The family emigrated to Melbourne to settle in Dargo.
+The inspiration for "The Man" was claimed by Banjo himself to be not one person, but a number of people, one of whom was Owen Cummins.
+Cummins was born to Michael Cummins of Duniry, Ireland.
+The family emigrated to Melbourne to settle in Dargo.
 Owen was well known for being a great horseman.
 He worked around the area before making his way up to Wave Hill, Northern Territory, where a monument has been erected to reflect his role in inspiring the poem.
 Owen Cummins is also recognised in the Stockmen's Hall of Fame in Longreach.

 There is a possibility that another exceptional and fearless rider, Charlie McKeahnie, was the inspiration for the poem.
 In 1885, when McKeahnie was only 17 years of age, he performed a dangerous riding feat in the Snowy River region.
 Historian Neville Locker supports this theory, adding that a prior poem had been written about McKeahnie by bush poet Barcroft Boake and that the story had been recounted by a Mrs Hassle to a crowd that included Paterson.
 Locker also offers as evidence a letter by McKeahnie's sister that discusses the ride and Paterson's hearing of the ride.
 McKeahnie was killed in a riding accident near Bredbo in 1895 and is buried in the Old Adaminaby cemetery, on the shores of Lake Eucumbene.

 Other historians point to the claims of Jim Troy, who died aged 33.
 Troy was related by marriage to Thomas McNamara, said to be “Clancy”, subject of another famous Paterson poem, Clancy of the Overflow.

 “Clancy” also had a second claim to absolute knowledge of the “man” having been included in the Snowy River poem as “no better horseman ever held the reins”.

 McNamara gave an interview to the Brisbane Courier-Mail newspaper in 1938 in which he recalled the actual details of that terrific chase in the hills beside Wagga Wagga.

-Another possibility is J.R.
-Battye from Walgett.
+Another possibility is J. R. Battye from Walgett.
 In a report in the papers in 1877, likely to have been seen by Paterson, Battye while Brumby shooting spurs his horse on when it slips its bridle and, powerless over the animal's actions trusts it to follow the wild ones, which it does, catching them after several miles through country thickly timbered and full of holes.